Everything You Need to Know

 Some testing sites allow the purchase of a voucher that allows for one repeat exam that is valid for one year.
 NapaLearns will fund these vouchers.

 Most certifications have to be re-certified over time due to the changing rate of technology.
-This is something you should plan on doing over the course of your career.
+You should plan on doing updating your certifications over the course of your career.